Cape Town - Western Cape

 021 788 2020

-Westlake can lay claim to being both the most popular and most sociable golf club in South Africa.
-Situated close to the False Bay coastline, it has had a full membership for many years, and thus sees an astronomical number of rounds played year on year by members and visitors.
+Westlake is known as one of the most popular and sociable golf clubs in South Africa.
+Situated close to the False Bay coastline, overlooked by the Silvermine mountain range, it has had a full membership for many years, and thus sees an astronomical number of rounds played year on year by members and visitors.
 More than a million rounds over the last 20 years.
 Early in the millennium it once did 130 000 rounds in a two-year period.
-The secret behind its success is a membership model relatively rare in South Africa – the full membership subscription of R18 800 includes all green fees.
+The secret behind its success is a membership model relatively rare in South Africa – a full membership subscription including all green fees.
 This encourages members to play as much as possible.

 Westlake attracts visitors with its outstanding conditioning and a fun yet challenging parkland layout, one more demanding than the distance of 5 867 metres from the back tees suggests.